lebedovskiy/django-vuejs-vuex-template/README.md

 and Vue.js & Vuex & Vue-router on frontend.
 Also I add Pug (Jade) - language of html template.

 Summary, it include:
-1. Simple Django project (business)card with app (posts)
+1. Simple Django project (business_card) with app (posts).
-2. Model Post with Serializer and all settings for Django REST Framework and Django CORS headers
+2. Model Post with Serializer and all settings for Django REST Framework and Django CORS headers.
 3. (it will be changed!)
-Basic Hello World Vue.js App from [webpack vuejs-template](https://github.com/vuejs-templates/webpack)
+Basic Hello World Vue.js App from [webpack vuejs-template.](https://github.com/vuejs-templates/webpack)

 ## Build Setup